Generic selectors

 The next part of the process deals with an offender who refuses to listen to the victim:

-MATTHEW 18:16 But if he [the offender] will not listen [hear], take with you one or two others, so that in the mouth of two or three witnesses every word may be established.
+MATTHEW 18:16 “But if he [the offender] will not hear, take with you one or two more, that ‘by the mouth of two or three witnesses every word may be established.’

 When the first attempt at talking to the offender fails, the victim is now required to bring one or two others along and, again, try to talk with the offender.

-DEUTERONOMY 19:15 One witness shall not rise up against a man for any iniquity, or for any sin, in any sin that he sins.
-At the mouth of two witnesses, or at the mouth of three witnesses, shall the matter be made sure.
+DEUTERONOMY 19:15 “One witness shall not rise against a man concerning any iniquity or any sin that he commits; by the mouth of two or three witnesses the matter shall be established.

 Witnesses are an important part of God’s judicial system because they provide legal testimony that establishes the truth of any matter brought before a judge.
 In fact, they were still required at the time of the disciples (Acts 1:8, 22; 2:32; et al).
 They are vital to establishing truth.
 This is why God requires them for all judgments, on earth as well as in heaven, including the final judgment (Matthew 12:36).
 Witnesses were particularly important in death penalty cases:

 Remember that an offense can be such a grievous sin that Jesus said “woe!” unto anyone who offends.
-Therefore, in this circumstance, the offender may now be in danger of the death penalty unless he or she repents (Matthew 18:8-9), so two or three witnesses are required.
+Therefore, in this circumstance, the offender may now be in danger of the death penalty unless he or she repents (Matt.
+18:8-9), so two or three witnesses are required.
 In verse 16, these witnesses should be a clear signal to the offender that the matter is being established on legal grounds.

 PRINCIPLE: The second step in dealing with an unrepentant offender is for the victim and one or two others to speak with the offender.
-At this point, they are all witnesses.
+At this point, they are all WITNESSES.

 Their testimony to the offender regarding the offense establishes the situation legally under the Law of God.
 If the offender hears them (by repenting at some point), then the brother or sister is “gained” and the situation resolved.
-However, if not, the third step is to bring the matter to the Church; that is, the ekklesia:
+However, if not, the third step is to bring the matter to the ekklesia; that is, the ekklesia:

-MATTHEW 18:17 And if he [the offender] fails to listen to [hear] them, tell it to the church.
-But if he also fails to listen to the church, let him be to you as the heathen and the tax collector.
+MATTHEW 18:17 “And if he [the offender] refuses to hear them, tell it to the ekklesia.
+But if he refuses even to hear the ekklesia, let him be to you like a heathen and a tax collector.

 Who would that include?
-Today, we have the means to contact every single member of the Church in the world; but is that what was intended?
+Today, we have the means to contact every single member of the ekklesia in the world; but is that what was intended?
 No!
 Remember, the initial meeting was a private one.
 This is important because privacy gives the offender the best opportunity to repent in the presence of one, or a few, humble fellow saints rather than in front of a large group.
 It is important to keep the matter private because public knowledge of the sin could potentially hinder the offender from repenting and reconciling.
 What is the most important characteristic of those involved in dealing with an offense?
 Humility.
 How are we to be toward one another?
 Loving and forgiving, because God has forgiven our sins.
 Therefore, we will desire the offender to repent and do our best to encourage it.

 Paul was disappointed that the Corinthians were not dealing with an offense properly.
 He said that by this time there should be men among them capable of judging matters between brethren.
-When witnesses bring a matter to the Church, it is for the purpose of establishing a judgment by wise, converted, and humble Christians.
+When witnesses bring a matter to the ekklesia, it is for the purpose of establishing a judgment by wise, converted, and humble Christians.
 This is confirmed in the next three verses:

-MATTHEW 18:18-20 Truly I say to you, whatever you shall bind on the earth will have already been bound in heaven; and whatever you shall loose on the earth will have already been loosed in heaven.
-19 Again I say to you, that if two of you on earth shall agree concerning any matter that they wish to request, it shall be done for them by My Father, Who is in heaven.
-20 For where two or three [witnesses] are gathered together in My name, there, I am in the midst of them.
+MATTHEW 18:18-20 18 “Assuredly, I say to you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+19 “Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by My Father in heaven.
+20 “For where two or three [witnesses] are gathered together in My name, I am there in the midst of them.”

-Given that the reason to involve others in the Church is for judgment, does that mean the entire body of Christ needs to hear the matter?
+Given that the reason to involve others in the ekklesia is for judgment, does that mean the entire body of Christ needs to hear the matter?
 No!
 The matter should be brought before only those necessary and able to render a judgment.

 A judge might be an elder but he is not required to be one.
 It could involve more than one judge and, perhaps, others that need to know (as determined by the nature and extent of the offense), but no more.
-It is brought to the Church with the hope that the offender will yet repent; therefore, those selected to hear the matter are only the victims, witnesses, and judges.
-Any more than that and the hearing may not be being conducted decently and in order (1 Corinthians 14:40).
+It is brought to the ekklesia with the hope that the offender will yet repent; therefore, those selected to hear the matter are only the victims, witnesses, and judges.
+Any more than that and the hearing may not be being conducted decently and in order (1 Cor.
+14:40).
 This is important.
 Again, the desire is always to “gain” back the brother or sister in Christ.

 The sincere desire of those involved in judging an offense must be that the offender repent.
 Otherwise, the hearing becomes strictly a matter of vengeance or condemnation.
 That prerogative falls under the authority of God alone.
 If the offender still refuses to repent, only then is the judgment rendered:

-MATTHEW 18:17 And if he [the offender] fails to listen to [hear] them, tell it to the church.
-But if he also fails to listen to the church, let him be to you as the heathen and the tax collector.
+MATTHEW 18:17 “And if he [the offender] refuses to hear them, tell it to the ekklesia.
+But if he refuses even to hear the ekklesia, let him be to you like a heathen and a tax collector.

 Furthermore, an offender must also understand that the penalty for sin is death unless there is repentance.

-PRINCIPLE: An unrepentant offender is at risk of the second death.
+PRINCIPLE: An unrepentant offender is at risk of the SECOND DEATH.

 If an offender later shows fruits of true repentance, he or she must be forgiven and welcomed back into the sheepfold.
 Again, the motive of all those involved in judging an offense is to “gain” back a brother or sister to God.